logo irwantoshut.com

 Atmospheric ash from a volcanic eruption in Southeast Asia decreased solar radiation reaching the earth's surface, lowering the global mean temperature.
 As a result, frost occurred in July in New England and crop failures occurred throughout the world.
 Yet the temperature change caused by this eruption was less than 1°F (Stommel et al. 1979).

-Potential Outcome Global Warming
+Potential Outcome from Global Warming

 Surface temperature increases are projected to increase 1.8-6.3 °F in the next century, with scientists' best guess being about 3.5 °F. Scientific modeling suggests that the surface temperature will continue to increase beyond the year 2100 even if concentrations of greenhouse gases are stabilized by that time.
 However, if carbon dioxide emissions continue to increase at present rates, a quadrupling of pre-industrial CO2 concentration will occur not long after the year 2100.
 Projected temperature increases for such an atmospheric concentration are 15-20 °F above the present day mean annual global surface temperature.